ozzy2438/Insurance-Company-AI-Copilot-System/README.md

 - a `6-point` uplift in first-contact resolution in claims intake
 - around `21%` lower admin effort in contact-centre handover workflows

-These figures are synthetic portfolio data, included to demonstrate how impact would be measured and communicated in a real rollout.
+These figures are synthetic portfolio data, included to demonstrate how the impact would be measured and communicated in a real rollout.

 ## How It Works